mike182uk/magento-dev-vagrant-chef-solo/README.md

-# Magento dev box with Vagrant and Chef Solo
+# Magento development box with Vagrant and Chef Solo

 Development box configured to run Magento CE.